ClaseAltaGames/DDV_Platformer_SDL_Game/README.md

 ### Debug
 - F3 Start from the beginning of the current level

+- F5 Save state of the game

+- F6 Load state of the game

 - F9 View colliders

 - F10 God Mode